pageseeder/stellar-pdf/README.md

 - This project is licensed under the [Apache License, Version 2.0](LICENCE.md).
 - It depends on external libraries, including [Flying Saucer](https://github.com/flyingsaucerproject/flyingsaucer), which is licensed under the [GNU Lesser General Public License (LGPL)](https://www.gnu.org/licenses/lgpl-2.1.html).
+- This project includes fonts for testing purposes licenced under the SIL open font licence.

 ## Notices and Requirements for LGPL Libraries